Coherent sheaves and quantum Coulomb branches I: tilting bundles from integrable systems: Quantum Coulomb branches

 \subsection{Representations}

-Using this presentation, we can analyze the structure of this category of representations in characteristic $p$, just as we did in characteristic 0 in \cite[\S 3.3]{WebSD}.
-It is worth noting that the group $\gls{G}$, representation $\gls{V}$ and its associated objects are unchanged; we simply consider their homology over $\K$, a field of characteristic $p$.
-To save ourselves heart-burn, we assume that $p$ is not a torsion prime for the group $G$.
+Using this presentation, we can analyze the structure of this category of representations in characteristic $p$, just as we did in characteristic 0 in \cite[\S \ref{SD-sec:pres-extend-categ}]{websterKoszulDuality2019}.
+It is worth noting that the group $G$, representation $V$ and its associated objects are unchanged; we simply consider their homology over $\K$, a field of characteristic $p$.
+To save ourselves heartburn, we assume that $p$ is not a torsion prime for the group $G$.
 This is not a problematic restriction, since we will typically assume that $p\gg 0$.
 Throughout this subsection, we specialize $h=1$.
+We'll let $\ringS_1$ denote the specialization of $\ringS_h$ at $h=1$.\notation{$\ringS_1$}{The specialization of $\ringS_h$ at $h=1$.}

-Let $M$ be a finite dimensional representation of the category $\gls{scrB}$ (which we will also call $\mathscr{B}$-modules), that is, a functor from $\mathscr{B}$ to the category $\K\Vect$ of finite dimensional $\K$-vector spaces.
+Let $M$ be a finite-dimensional representation of the category $\scrB$ (which we will also call $\mathscr{B}$-modules), that is, a functor from $\mathscr{B}$ to the category $\K\Vect$ of finite dimensional $\K$-vector spaces.